perfectstrong/CPCluster-example/README.md

 ### Sample modules

-_original modules_ contains HTML5 modules exported by Adobe Captivate without any "factorisation".
+_sample_ contains HTML5 modules exported by Adobe Captivate without any "factorisation".
 You can use them for this tutorial.

 ### CLI
 If you are used to CLI, this is right for you.